bilsch/decware_waitinglist/README.md

 ## Why this was written

+First and foremost - this is a little utility I wrote on a whim.
+It's probably not great python code.
+It's probably got some innefficicies in it.

 I wrote this because I was bored, the weather sucked and I got curious.
 I wanted to know where I was in line, how long it was going to take to get my amp made etc.

 The code I have written only hits their api once a day.
 It is hopefully a non-issue for them.
 I'm sure there are people checking more frequently than that.